folsen/anne-droid/readme.md

 Let's add the `Tip` command.

     data Command = Help
-                 | Tip Text Int
+                 | Tip String Int
                  | CommandNotFound
                  deriving (Show)

-Here I added the `Tip` type, which takes two parameters, some `Text` and an `Int`.
-The `Text` here is meant to be the username, we could have created a username type as well somewhere else to make this clear but I thought that was a bit excessive for this case.
+Here I added the `Tip` type, which takes two parameters, some `String` and an `Int`.
+The `String` here is meant to be the username, we could have created a username type as well somewhere else to make this clear but I thought that was a bit excessive for this case.
 The `Int` will store our tip amount.

-Now that I have my `Tip` command I want to write a parser for that command so I can turn it from Text into an actual Haskell data representation.
+Now that I have my `Tip` command I want to write a parser for that command so I can turn it from `String` into an actual Haskell data representation.
 So I add a parser function that looks something like this.

     parseTipCommand :: CommandParser